opencog/atomspace/opencog/atoms/proto/README.md

 Values:
 * Values are light-weight, fast and easy to create/destroy.
 * Values are not (globally or locally) unique.
-* Values are not indexed, and can be found only by knowing thier key.
+* Values are not indexed, and can be found only by knowing their key.
 * Values are meant to hold transient and streaming data (e.g. video) (See RandomValue for an example.)